Policies and Procedures

 Use a change of schedule form to drop or add classes when UAccess is no longer is available for those changes.

 - Please refer to the registration dates and deadlines that determine when schedule changes are allowed.
 Please note that 5-week courses, 7-week courses, dynamically-dated courses or those with non-standard start and end dates have different deadlines for adding and dropping.

-- Course withdrawals filed before the first deadline (at the end of the 2nd week of classes) will result in the course being deleted from the student's permanent record a no "W" grade will be assessed..
+- For regular term courses, withdrawals filed before the first deadline (at the end of the 2nd week of classes) will result in the course being deleted from the student's permanent record and no "W" grade will be assessed.

-- After the second withdrawal deadline (between the 10th and 13th week of classes), students must have an extraordinary reason for not being able to complete the course, and it must be approved by the student's college dean.
+- After the second withdrawal deadline (between the 10th and 13th week of classes), students must have an extraordinary reason for not being able to complete the course, and it must be approved by the student's college dean via Late Change Petition.
 Students requesting to drop one or more classes (but not to drop to 0 units) after the 10th week MUST file a late change petition.

 - Obtain forms: Students declared in the College of Science must obtain petition forms from Gould-Simpson room 1017 (or from their academic advisor) after the 10th week of classes.
 Other students must see their own college Dean to obtain the forms.

 Necessary documentation: The petition requires instructor signature on the form AND on a Change of Schedule form.
 Students must also provide proof of extraordinary circumstances beyond the student's control that are preventing participation and completion of the course(s).
 Being in danger of failing or receiving a poor grade is not considered extraordinary circumstances.

 - Students requesting to drop a class(es) due to medical reasons must obtain a recommendation to reduce course load from the Campus Health Office to include in their petition packet.

 - Complete Withdrawal: Students expecting to drop all classes for the term (withdraw to zero units) may do so by following the online process for complete withdrawal.

 Exceeding 19 units in a term (Gould-Simpson 1017):